Stanford Graduate School of Business: Rankings

-In recent rankings, GSB was ranked 3rd by U.S. News & World Report, 1st by Bloomberg Businessweek, 1st by QS Top Universities, and in the ranking aggregator Poets & Quants Stanford's MBA Program was ranked 1st in the US.
+In recent rankings, Stanford GSB was ranked 1st by Bloomberg Businessweek, 1st by QS World University Rankings, and 1st by U.S. News & World Report.
+In the ranking aggregator Poets & Quants Stanford's MBA Program was ranked 1st in the U.S. In the inaugural LinkedIn MBA rankings (2024), Stanford was ranked #1 globally.

 The Stanford Graduate School of Business is the most selective business school in the United States.
 It has maintained the highest ratio of "applicants to available seats" of any business school in the U.S. for the last decade.
 It has also had the lowest acceptance rates (typically <7%) of any business school.
 For the Class of 2022 which entered in 2020, 8% of applicants were offered admission, and the average GMAT score of 733 and average GPA of 3.8 are the highest of any business school in the world.

-The business school comprises the Knight Management Center, the Schwab Residential Center (named after alumnus Charles R. Schwab, founder and chairman of the Charles Schwab Corporation), and Highland Hall.
+The business school comprises the Knight Management Center, the Schwab Residential Center named after alumnus Charles R. Schwab, founder and chairman of the Charles Schwab Corporation, and Highland Hall.

 Donations

 In August 2006, the school announced what was then the largest gift ever to a business school—$105 million from Stanford alumnus Phil Knight, MBA '62, co-founder and chairman of Nike, Inc. The gift went toward construction of a $375 million campus, called the Knight Management Center, for the business school.
 Construction was completed in 2011.

-In 2011, alumnus Robert King and his wife Dorothy made a $150 million gift to the school—making history as the largest donation to Stanford GSB—to found the Institute for Innovation in Developing Economies (also known as SEED) to focus on poverty relief in emerging markets.
-A portion of their gift is used as a matching incentive to encourage other donors to give to SEED.
+In 2011, alumnus Robert King and his wife Dorothy made a $150 million gift to the school—making history as the largest donation to Stanford GSB—to found the Institute for Innovation in Developing Economies (also known as Stanford Seed) to focus on poverty relief in emerging markets.
+A portion of their gift is used as a matching incentive to encourage other donors to give to Seed.

 The gifts by King and Knight are marked as the second and third largest philanthropic pledges to a business school.

 Also in 2011, investor and economist Marko Dimitrijevic, a 1985 alumni of the Business School, established the Emerging Markets Innovation Fund, to support teaching, research, and other initiatives in the area of emerging and frontier markets.

 Alumni

-There are 26,309 living alumni, including 17,803 alumni of the MBA program.
-Stanford Graduate School of Business is renowned to have produced a remarkable number of successful business leaders and entrepreneurs, many among the world's wealthiest, from its alumni base.
+There are 33,689 living alumni, including 21,111 living MBA alumni.
+MBA alumni include 23 billionaires and several heads of state.